AguaClara/UASB/UASBdesignmanual.md

 * Possible prefabrication of inlet and outlet system

 The disadvantages include:
 * Tanks are harder to source outside of the US and might require shipping in.
-However, we found manufacturers in Honduras so this should not be a huge concern.
+However, HDPE tanks are made in Honduras, reducing this concern
-* Since tanks are prefabricated with lids, it becomes challenging to attach pieces inside the tank.
+* Since tanks are prefabricated with lids, it becomes challenging to build systems inside the tank.
 While using a PVC pipe would provide better access to the interior of the tank, our goal is to avoid any modifications within the reactor altogether.
 * Most prefabricated tanks are made of High Density Polyethylene (HDPE) rather than PVC.
 Will require additional costs for welding rod and other materials.

-<p align="center"> Table 1: Basic Reactor Design Parameters</p>
+*Table 1: Basic Reactor Design Parameters*
 | Parameter | Value | Constraint                                                                            |
 | --------- | ----- | ------------------------------------------------------------------------------------- |
 | Height    | ~7ft  | Max height to still fit within lab space.
 Could change based on fabrication location |